-Due to the technological advancements of plug-ins, analog to digital converters, audio interfaces, and VST technology, you can produce music on a laptop, but there are a few reasons why you wouldn’t want to.
+You can produce music on a laptop due to the technological advancements of plugins, analog to digital converters, audio interfaces, and VST (virtual software instrument) technology, however, you need a powerful enough laptop and there are a few reasons why desktop is better.

 The progress of digital technology, particularly the development of analog to digital converters in devices like audio interfaces, has allowed music producers to create home studios that have posed enough legitimate competition to traditional recording studios that many of them are shutting down.

 Laptops like the MacBook Pro I recommend from Amazon are definitely a great option for making music, but as your needs become more sophisticated and nuanced, you’ll find that laptops aren’t enough after just a couple of years.
 In this article, I’m going to explore the many reasons why you can produce music on a laptop, but also the reasons why it’s not the best option either.
 First things first, let’s explore why using a laptop for music production is a great idea.

 Pros of Using a Laptop for Music Production

 As I noted in passing above, there have been massive changes in computer technology over the last two decades, to the point that there are literally thousands of VSTs, dynamics processor plug-ins, and other software suites.